BitrootX/bitroot-contracts/README.md

 ## License

-This project is part of the STTP DApp repository and is licensed under the MIT License.
+This project is part of the STPP DApp repository and is licensed under the MIT License.
 See the root `LICENSE` file for details.